Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Don’t put your plant in drafty places like near an air vent or where open windows or doors can let in air when it’s too hot or too cold.

-Moon Valley plants are native to tropical climates so higher humidity is preferred.
+Moon Valley plants are native to Central and South America so they prefer higher humidity levels.
 They do best with humidity above 50%.

 Many people like to use a humidity meter just so they can be sure of the humidity levels for their Moon Valley plant.
 Too dry of air can cause issues with the leaves starting to turn brown.